Peritoneal Mesothelioma Life Expectancy

 These include:

 • Chemotherapy: Doctors may use chemotherapy alone if the patient can’t have surgery.
 In one case, a peritoneal mesothelioma patient was still alive over 59 months after receiving the chemotherapy drugs pemetrexed and cisplatin.
-However, cytoreduction surgery with HIPEC is usually more effective, and you may not have the same outcome as this patient.

 • Immunotherapy: Immunotherapy drugs boost the immune system’s response to destroy cancer cells.
 Patients treated with the immunotherapy drug Keytruda® (pembrolizumab) and chemotherapy lived for nearly 21 months on average, as noted by a 2023 study published in JAMA Network Open.